 The year before (2015) I tried Leonie Dawson, Shining Year Workbook.
 Plenty of people like this workbook, but it just was not for me.
 It arrived late and then I just couldn’t really make myself get into it.
 I wasn’t over the top about the way it progressed.

 Here is another guided planners I thought looked interesting:

 More Resources All About Goal Setting:

 I hope this helps you to get started in setting some goals for you and your business.

 When it comes to your business goals, it’s really important to know what actions will help you effectively reach the goals you are setting.
 Make sure you have a solid plan to attack those big goals you are setting.
-If you are stuck on how to make that plan of action, then you came to the right page. 🙂 Check out The 90-Day Treatment Package.
-With The 90-Day Treatment, I will work with you to establish your goals for the next 3 months, create a strategic action plan to break those goals into steps, and be there each week to keep you on track and help you along to reaching those goals faster.
-You have big dreams and I’m here to help make those a reality.
+If you are stuck on how to make that plan of action, then you came to the right place, check out my offerings that are all about keeping you on track and taking action in your business.